distilagency/starward/README.md

 ### GraphQL

-All data from WP-API is consumed in GraphQL with Graph.ql (https://github.com/matthewmueller/graph.ql), which returns a smaller, more succinct response using Express.
+All data from WP-API is consumed in GraphQL with the help of Graph.ql (https://github.com/matthewmueller/graph.ql), which returns a smaller, more succinct response using Express.
 The purpose is to reduce the amount of JSON contained within the initial state that gets supplied to the document by the server when running universally.

 The GraphQL schema is located within `data/schemas`